France pushes $15 billion credit line plan for Iran, if U.S. allows it

 Iran has asked for $3 billion a month to extend the proposals beyond the end of this year, the source said.

-Macron has said that as a condition of any credits, Iran must return fully to the terms of the nuclear deal and open a negotiation on those other issues.
-French officials declined to comment on the details of the plan.
+Macron has said that as a condition of credits, Iran must return fully to the deal’s terms and open talks on its ballistic missiles, regional role and nuclear activities after 2025.

-Reporting by John Irish and Parisa Hafezi with additional reporting by Tuqa Khalid in Dubai; Editing by Mark Heinrich
+Reporting by John Irish and Parisa Hafezi with additional reporting by Tuqa Khalid in Dubai; Editing by Mark Heinrich, William Maclean